qwj/python-vpn/README.rst

   Serving on UDP :500 :4500...
   ^C

 Open server's UDP port :500 :4500 to your device.
-In system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) VPN, write down the server address and password "yourpassword".
+In device's system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) VPN, write down the server address and password "yourpassword".
 Connect.

 You should change the default password "test" to keep higher security.
 See "pvpn -h" for more options.